erica-mendonca/erica-mendonca/README.md

-Hi!
+- Hi!
 I’m @erica-mendonca, economist, M.A in Applied Economic, with few years of experience in industrial economics, sector analises and fiscal policy.
 And very curious about Data Science.
-I’m interested in economic growth models, macro research, applied research and data science Now I’m currently learning machine learning and R.
+- I’m interested in economic growth models, macro research, applied research in economics and data science
--
+- Now I’m currently learning machine learning and R.

 - 📫 How to reach me erica_unesp@hotmail.com

 <!---